Pixxel: Funding and investment

-Pixxel's seed round of funding in August 2020 raised $8 million from Lightspeed India Partners, Blume Ventures, GrowX Ventures, Techstars, Omnivore VC, and others.
+Pixxel's seed round of funding in August 2020 raised US$8 million from Lightspeed India Partners, Blume Ventures, GrowX Ventures, Techstars, Omnivore VC, and others.

-This was followed by a $27 million Series A funding in March 2022 from Radical Ventures, Seraphim Space Investment, Sparta LLC, and other existing investors, as well as an undisclosed amount from Accenture in 2022.
-Their $27 million was the largest amount raised by an Indian space company at the time.
+This was followed by a US$27 million Series A funding in March 2022 from Radical Ventures, Seraphim Space Investment, Sparta LLC, and other existing investors, as well as an undisclosed amount from Accenture in 2022.
+Their US$27 million was the largest amount raised by an Indian space company at the time.
 It was also the first time an international venture capital fund invested in the Indian space ecosystem.
-The company announced a Series B extension funding of $24 million from M&G Catalyst and Glade Brook Capital Partners, bringing the total Series B funding to $60 Million.
+The company announced a Series B extension funding of US$24 million from M&G Catalyst and Glade Brook Capital Partners, bringing the total Series B funding to US$60 Million.
 This funding puts Pixxel as one of the highest-funded space-tech startups in India and the highest-funded hyperspectral imaging company globally.
-Since its inception, Pixxel has raised a total of $95 million in funding.
+Since its inception, Pixxel has raised a total of US$95 million in funding.